-The program “Learning through play” developed by NGO SIRIRI is a “turn key project“.
-It brings together modern teaching methods for Central African teachers and the creation, printing and distribution of teaching tools (the ABC book) in the pupils’ mother tongue, Sango.
+The program “Learning through play in CAR” developed by NGO SIRIRI is a project that fits to the specific needs.
+It brings the together modern teaching methods for Central African teachers and the creation, printing and distribution of teaching tools in the pupils’ mother tongue, Sango.

 The Central African Republic (CAR), seriously affected by a bloody conflict, is one of the poorest countries in the world.
 If it is ever to move forward and become an independent and stable country, it needs educated people.
 Education, however, is impossible without competent teachers and relevant teaching materials; these are lacking in the CAR.
 An expert team consisting of Czech and Central African teachers and educational advisors has developed a comprehensive teaching method and guide book for teachers.